MihaiHMO/VSDhdp/README.md

 - Blocking vs Non-Blocking Assignment: inside always block
 	 - `=` Blocking :Execute the statements in order it is written - first statement is evaluated before second statement
 	 - `<=`Non Blocking : Parallel evaluation - executes all "right hand" statements and assigns to "left hand" statement (e.g: 'a<=b&c;')
-	 - It si recommended non blocking for sequential circuits
+	 - It si recommended non blocking for sequential circuits, avoid as much as possible and double check your design on paper

 ![](Imgs/d4-2.png)